-- 12A.1 Unless this Constitution provides otherwise, any matter will be decided by a simple majority of those members voting and present in the room at the time the question was put. - 12A.2 If there are equal numbers of votes for and against, the Chair will have a second or casting vote. - (a) If the Chair fails to vote when the main vote is taken, an equality of a vote cannot be achieved by the Chair casting an original vote and following that action with a casting vote.
+- 12A.1 Unless this Constitution provides otherwise, any matter will be decided by a simple majority of those members voting and present in the room at the time the question was put. - 12A.2 If there are equal numbers of votes for and against, the Chair will have a second or casting vote.

+(a) If the Chair fails to vote when the main vote is taken, an equality of a vote cannot be achieved by the Chair casting an original vote and following that action with a casting vote.
 The Chair's casting vote may be used whether or not the Chair has already voted.

-- (b) with the exception of (c) below, in the event of a tied vote, the proposer of the matter under debate shall have the opportunity of making a further speech of no more than 3 minutes.
-A further vote will then immediately be taken.
-If deadlock has not been broken, the Chair must cast a vote in favour of the status quo.
-The status quo will usually be interpreted as the motion falling. - (c) There will be no restriction on how the Chair of the Planning Applications Committee chooses to exercise a casting vote. - 12A.3 The Chair will take the vote by show of hands, or if there is no dissent, by the affirmation of the meeting. - 12A.4 If, before the Chair begins to take a vote, three members present at the meeting demand it, the names for and against the motion or amendment or abstentions from voting will be taken down in writing and entered into the minutes.
+(b) with the exception of (c) below, in the event of a tied vote, the item will be subject to further debate.
+A further vote will then be taken.
+If deadlock has not been broken, the Chair will have a free vote but must be mindful of the merits and impact of the decision, any officer guidance or recommendations, and how the decision relates to the Council's statutory functions and duties.

+(c) There will be no restriction on how the Chair of the Planning Applications Committee chooses to exercise a casting vote, which will be exercised immediately after the vote has been taken.

+- 12A.3 The Chair will take the vote by show of hands, or if there is no dissent, by the affirmation of the meeting. - 12A.4 If, before the Chair begins to take a vote, three members present at the meeting demand it, the names for and against the motion or amendment or abstentions from voting will be taken down in writing and entered into the minutes.
 Each member present will be called by name and asked to indicate whether they are voting in favour of, or against the motion or amendment or abstaining from voting. - 12A.5 Where any member requests it immediately after the vote is taken, their vote will be recorded in the minutes to show whether they voted for or against the motion or abstained from voting.